PawGraczyk/JobOffers/README.md

 - Facade design pattern,
 - NoSQL database (MongoDB) for offer and user repositories,
 - Unit tests covering each of the modules,
-- "Happy path" integration test (offers external API stubbed using WireMock)
+- "Happy path" integration test (offers external API stubbed using WireMock),
-- Scheduler used for fetching new, unique offers periodically
+- Scheduler used for fetching new, unique offers periodically,
 - As for now it is a pure backend application.

 ## Installation